Drop off and Sign in

 Bring any camper medications in original prescription or OTC containers.

 Mail is handed out daily to campers (Except for on Fridays).
 You may send mail via a postal service or email, or you can bring it to camp when you drop your camper off.

 Seeley Lake, MT 59868

-Bring to camp: If you are dropping off your camper, it’s a great idea to bring a letter or a package for each day and label them by the day you want them delivered.
-Our staff will deliver each package on the appropriate day.
+Bring to camp: If you are dropping off your camper, it’s a great idea to bring a letter or a package with you, and label them with your camper’s name and the day you want them delivered.
+Our staff will receive them at the check-in table and deliver each letter/package on the appropriate day.

 Postal Service: When sending letters or packages via a Postal Service expect an added day for delivery as we are in a rural area.

 Email: To email campers use email@example.com.
 Include camper’s name in the subject line.
 Limit emails to one per day, per camper.
 No attachments or e-greeting cards.
 Please send emails by 10am for same day delivery.
 Campers can return mail through hand-written letters only.
 Along with letters and packages, we do not deliver any emails on Fridays.